LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 I gave this one a little thought, and for the drawer to push the page or squish it, iit will be easier to have it on the same layer, so that rules out `position: absolute;` etc, as it would just slide over the top and we're going for a push effect.
 We could probably animate both the drawer and the main content, to give the same effect, without moving the drawer, but that seems like it might be a bit brittle.So the only way we can realistically achieve the effect I am going for is to move the drawer into the `.site` wrapper I added.

 There is one consideration, here, our toggle will still be placed in the `<header>`, and the drawer is not and as I want my drawer to be on the right side of the viewport that could create a potential problem with focus order, which needs to be logical and intuitive.
 We need to ensure that when we move the drawer to the `.site` wrapper, that it precedes the `.main` content, which would then mean it appears on the left, by default.
-This would of course not be logical or intuitive, as when a button expands a widget, that widget's content must be next in the page's sequential focus order or reading order if there are no interactive elements.
+That would mean the control and the drawer are on opposite sides of the screen, without us doing someting about it.
+If we simply move the drawer to after the main content, then we would have introduced a failure, as our focus order would be illogical.
+When a user clicks a trigger to expand something, those newly disclosed interactive elements must be next in the page's sequential focus order or we'd need to manage a user's focus order for them.
+Don't worry, there is a much easier and nicer way.

 So, our primary objactives are as follows:

 * When the drawer is closed, nothing inside receives focus, it's properly hidden
 * When the drawer is opened, a user can <kbd>tab</kbd> through the links within, directly from the trigger `<button>`, when they reach the final link in the drawer, the next tab stop will be inside the main content
-* As we are pushing the main content to the side and not overlaying it, we don't need to worry about 2.4.7 Focus Visible or 2.4.11 Focus not Obscured (Minimum), as nothing we have done could cover anything (this is the primary reason I personally prefer this pattern)
+* As we are pushing the main content to the side and not overlaying it, we don't need to worry about 2.4.7 Focus Visible or 2.4.11 Focus not Obscured (Minimum), as nothing we have done could obscure anything (this is the primary reason I personally prefer this pattern)

 I'm adding a couple of screenshots with arrows indicating the focus path for those of you who learn better from pictures, I'll include both the closed and open drawer states: